OWASP/wrongsecrets/gcp/README.md

 **Note-II**: We create resources in `europe-west4` by default.
 You can set the region by editing `terraform.tfvars`.

-**Note-III**: The cluster you create has a publicly reachable control plane.
+**Note-III**: The cluster you create has its access bound to the public IP of the creator.
+In other words: the cluster you create with this code has its access bound to your public IP-address if you apply it locally.

 1. check whether you have the right project by doing `gcloud config list`.
 2. Run `gcloud auth application-default login` to be able to use your account credentials for terraform.